https://hgic.clemson.edu/

 A healthy weight is important to enjoying a long, healthy life.
 Think of exercise as long-term maintenance for a healthy body and healthy weight.

-Another key to controlling weight is eating fewer calories while increasing your physical activity.
-The Dietary Guidelines for Americans calls for a reduction of 500 calories per day to lose weight.
+Another key to controlling weight is eating fewer calories while increasing physical activity.
+The Dietary Guidelines for Americans calls for a reduction of 500-700 calories per day to lose 1 to 1.5 pounds a week.
 This can be achieved either by eating fewer calories and/or by exercising to burn more calories.

 Turn off the TV: Replace sedentary behavior, such as watching TV and videos, with physical activities requiring more movement.
 The amount of time spent watching TV is the most powerful behavioral predictor of obesity.
 The risk of obesity increases by 25% for every two hours of TV viewed daily.
 This link is almost as strong as the relationship between smoking and lung cancer, according to Harvard’s School of Public Health.

-Get Moving: To prevent the gradual accumulation of excess weight in adulthood, up to an additional 30 minutes of physical activity may be required over the 30 minutes per day recommended for other health benefits and to reduce chronic disease risk.
+Get Moving: To prevent the gradual accumulation of excess weight in adulthood, up to an additional 30 minutes of physical activity may be required over the 30 minutes per day, which is recommended for other health benefits and to reduce chronic disease risk.
 Calorie control in your diet is also advised.

 Stay Lean & Prevent Chronic Disease: If you are of ideal weight, physical activity can help you maintain your weight and reduce your risk of developing a chronic disease.
 Adults should get a minimum of 30 minutes of moderate to vigorous physical activity most days, preferably every day.